quicoa/ets2-ras/README.md

 python ./ras.py
 ```

-When no errors occur, the script is running and scanning you screen.
+When no errors occur, the script is running and scanning your screen.
 Before
 entering the road, take a moment to tweak and verify pre-defined parameters in
 the script to make sure it won't get confused and unintentionally damage your
 truck.